 Award: Best for Heat Transfers

-WHY WE LIKE IT: In addition to being able to use the Epson Stylus C88+ for screen printing, we love that you can also put its long-lasting, high-resolution ink to use for heat transfer t-shirt making as well.
+WHY WE LIKE IT: In addition to using the Epson Stylus C88+ for screen printing, we love that you can also put its long-lasting, high-resolution ink to use for heat transfer t-shirt making as well.

 This printer provides great versatility for t-shirt making.
 Its Claria Ultra pigment cartridges use pigment-based inks that are instant-drying, fade, smudge, and water-resistant.
 This is crucial for transparent paper and iron-on transfer paper alike so that your transfer images are clear.
 The printer can achieve up to 5760 x 1440 optimized dpi resolution for really crisp images and designs.

 The black ink head has 180 individual ink nozzles, helping it print really smooth and dense levels of black.
 The ink droplet size is variable, meaning that the print heads are capable of achieving a higher level of detail in each line of print.
 Alongside the print head technology, its high color resolution also makes this a fantastic photo printer.
 It’s wise to compare it to the best photo printer that produces shareable keepsake photos on the spot from just about any digital image you can put on your iPhone, Android smartphone, or tablet.
-If you want to print artworks and logos on t-shirts, read the best printer heat transfers guide.
+Read the best printer heat transfer guide if you want to print artwork and logos on t-shirts.

 Printing for screen printing requires producing as thick and dense ink on the page as possible.
-This is best achieved by inkjet printing machines.
+Inkjet printing machines best achieve this.
 From the outset, we only considered inkjet printers.
 Laser printers are generally designed for speed and can’t produce the level of ink quality and thickness needed.

-Since you’re always printing in black-and-white for this process, we required printers to have at least a 1200 x 1200 dpi black ink resolution.
-The precision on the printhead’s nozzles for black ink was also considered, as the more detail they are the crisper the edges are on your design.
-Additionally, we looked for printers that used smudge-resistant ink, and that dried quickly.
+Since you’re always printing in black-and-white for this process, we required printers to have at least 1200 x 1200 dpi black ink resolution.
+The precision on the printhead’s nozzles for black ink was also considered, as the more detail they are, the crisper the edges are on your design.
+Additionally, we looked for printers that used smudge-resistant ink that dried quickly.
 Any blotchiness or smudges can mess up the screen printing process later.

 Ink Quality and Durability